Faithm365/PROJECT2/README.md

 BRIGHTTV_VIEWERSHIP2 (B): Contains data on what users watched, when, and for how long.

 # Key Findings
-- Black male users in urban areas are the largest audience and more inclined to watch sports programmes.
+- Black male users in urban areas are the largest audience and more inclined to watch sports programs.
-- Music programs are the second best preferred  programmes.
+- Music programs are the second best preferred  programs.
 - The highest viewership is in Gauteng  followed by Western Cape and Mpumalanga.
-- The popular programmes run for 3 Hrs.
+- The popular programs run for 3 Hrs.

 # Recommendations
 - To increase viewership in regions with lower viewership, a local targeted advertisement campaigns can be introduced to market the programs.